quat1024/BotaniaTweaks/README.md

 * auto-place corporea sparks (from your hotbar) when you place funnels, crystal cubes, and such
   * also: automatically place floral powder on the spark
 * sheep can eat the custom Botania grass blocks, as well as the vanilla grass, to regrow wool
+* the Spork - crafting ingredient to get in to corporea much, much earlier

 The following features also exist, using a little ASM hackery: